SssiiiSssiii/GPA-Calculator-for-android/README.md

    ## Why i said for faculty of science ain shams university ?

-   faculty of science ain shams university has different grade table
+   faculty of science ain shams university a has different grade table

                              | Grade | Points |
                              |-------|--------|